YasmineBB/curated/README.md

 ![Instagram-page](/documentation/readme/instagram-mockup.png)

-Future implementation of web marketing strategies for Curated would include building community in the form of blog posts or ‘insights’ of art pieces bought by customers in their new homes.
-Customers would be invited to share photos of their pieces, tagging Curated, on social media, with the chance to be featured in a longer blog post.
+Implementation of web marketing strategies for Curated include building community in the form of features of art pieces bought by customers in their new homes.
+Customers are invited to share photos of their pieces, and to tag Curated, on social media.
+They are encouraged to get in touch if they want to be featured on the site.

-In addition to this would be the potential for artists whose work is platformed on the site, to show a preview into their process, or a behind the scenes look in the form of short videos or a Q&A like format.
+Future implementations and expansions on this include the potential for artists whose work is platformed on the site, to be featured and to show a preview into their process, or a behind the scenes look in the form of short videos or a Q&A like format.
 This would attract and engage potential customers by bringing them into the artists world, invoking an emotional response and forming the start of a relationship that would hopefully turn into sales which would benefit both the artist and Curated.

 This would also improve the chances of other potential artists wanting to be involved in being platformed on the site.

 These strategies would be tied closely with organic social media marketing, with content being used across several platforms, as well as email marketing which would complement each other nicely.

+#### Email Marketing

+In the footer of the site, users can subscribe to receive a newsletter from curated, using [Mailchimp](https://mailchimp.com/).
+This functionality works in user sign up and in future implementations, a newsletter campaign will be implemented.

 ## User Experience

 ### Strategy Plane

 #### Project Goals

+Curated is a Business to Consumer e-commerce site (B2C).
+It's target audience are people who want to browse and buy unique, one off art pieces by independent artists to display in their homes.

+They will be people who enjoy and appreciate art, the work that goes into the pieces and the story behind them.

+According to [Artsy](https://www.artsy.net/article/artsy-editorial-drives-art-buyers), the top two reasons for buying unique art pieces were *“to decorate their homes and to provide a source of inspiration in their daily lives.”*

+In interviews, *“collectors indicated that a work’s aesthetic appeal is frequently the gateway to a deeper exploration of the artist and their career.”*

 ### Scope Plane